 Joint Air Operations Plan (JAOP)

 The JAOP is JFACC`s overall plan on how to conduct the campaign.
-The JAOP will have the mission for JFACC together with the commander’s intent and the objectives for JFACC.
+The JAOP will have the mission for JFACC together with the JFACC commander’s intent for each phase of the operation, that is, the JFACC’s contribution to the JFC’s military end state and the objectives for JFACC.
 It will contain on the concept of operation through information of what is planned to be conducted during the various phases in the operations.
 The phases may be given in the Operations Order, but JFACC can add new phases or break down the phases in various sub phases.
 The JAOP will also include a timeline over the various phases and sub phases.
 The JAOP is created prior to the first event and will be the guiding document for further events.

-Air Directions Directive (AOD)
+Air Operations Directive (AOD)

+The AODs contain the JFACC’s intent for a specific ATO or period of time

 Air Tasking Order (ATO)